RobertoM89/BigRig/README.md

 Keep the "finger_Wrist" joints placed at Wrist Joint position.

 - **Rig Hand**
-This function adds the controls for each finger and the attributes for curl, spread and cup to the hand control.
+This function adds the controls for each finger and the attributes for curl, fan, spread and cup to the hand control.
 The control for the hand (named L_Hand_CTRL) must already exist.
 Run *Rig Arm* if you haven't already, so that the hand control is created.
 Then orient the finger joints keeping the Z axis as turn axis and the Y axis pointing towards the inner side of the curl.
 Finally run this command.